John and Jean Oesterle Associate Professor of Thomistic Studies

 Current research projects:

-During AY 2017-18, I'll be on leave at the National Humanities Center, working on a book tentatively titled Aquinas's Metaphysics of Intellect: Being and Being-About.
+I'm currently finishing a book tentatively titled Aquinas's Metaphysics of Intellect: Being and Being-About.
 The book argues for a metaphysical approach to cognition in Aquinas.
 It examines overlooked Neoplatonic elements in Aquinas’s philosophy of mind (especially the notion that intellectuality and intelligibility are two descriptions of a single kind of self-manifesting being), as opening up new strategies for addressing problems concerning intentionality, representation, reflexivity, and immateriality.

 PDFs of my past (and sometimes current) research are available at my Academia page.